the-skycoin-project/arch/IMG_CREATOR.md

 ```

 After this, the image has been created.

+*Release images in this repository are configured for DHCP*

 At this point, you will want to continue to the [image installation and configuration guide](/IMG_CONFIG.md)